WilliamASC22/arqivo-ai/README.md

 Arqivo AI is a full-stack AI case-assistant demo that helps users turn messy case notes, emails, requests, and document text into organized summaries, missing-information checks, risk explanations, next-step plans, draft responses, and review-ready reports.

 The project is designed to show how AI can support case review workflows in a clear, safe, and human-in-the-loop way.
 Arqivo AI does not make final decisions automatically.
-Instead, it helps organize information so a person can review the output faster and more carefully.
+It helps organize information so a person can review the output faster and more carefully.

 ---